gkakkar6/card-game-suite/ARCHITECTURE.md

 `engine/personas/quantal.py` holds this mechanism.
 Each game only has to supply `action_values()`; the noise/bias math is identical across games.

+**Bias and temperature must be applied to normalised, not raw, values.** Learned the hard way building poker's decision-making phase: `action_values()` returns real chip values, and chip values scale with pot size — a fixed additive bias tuned to look right in one pot size is either invisible or completely dominant in another, since it isn't compared against a consistent reference.
+The fix used in poker: divide the value dict by a per-decision scale (pot + to_call) before bias/temperature are applied, so bias becomes "a fraction of what's at stake" rather than a raw number that means something different every hand.
+This normalisation is game-specific (poker's natural scale is the pot; bridge or Court Piece would need their own equivalent — e.g. trick value or points swing) and belongs in the calling game's code, not in `quantal.py` itself, which stays a generic value-to-probability mapper.
+When bridge or Court Piece personas are built, do this normalisation from the start rather than discovering the same bug independently.

 **NLP opponent selection** (`engine/personas/nlp.py`) parses free text into a game-agnostic `OpponentIntent` (difficulty tier + loose descriptors).
 Each game maps that intent onto its own parameter space in `games/<game>/personas.py`.

 ---